 sumatriptan, naratriptan , and zolmitriptan and are used specifically for migraine headaches.

-Used most notably for headache and backache, by using a special electronic machine, the patient is trained to become aware of, to follow, and to gain control over certain bodily functions, including muscle tension, heart rate, and skin temperature.
+Used most notably for a headache and backache, by using a special electronic machine, the patient is trained to become aware of, to follow, and to gain control over certain bodily functions, including muscle tension, heart rate, and skin temperature.
 The individual can then learn to effect a change in his or her responses to pain, for example, by using relaxation techniques.

 Cognitive Behavioral Therapy

-It consists of wide variety of coping skills and relaxation methods to help prepare for and cope with pain.
+It consists of a wide variety of coping skills and relaxation methods to help prepare for and cope with pain.
 It is used for postoperative pain, cancer pain, and the pain of childbirth.

 It aims at providing and could be derived from family, group, or individual counseling.
 Support groups also serve the same purpose.